wavefrontHQ/install/integration_test/README.md

 Acts as proxy and listen to default opentsdb port (4242)

-    description:
+    Description:
-        Listen to the socket at 4242 and check whether keymetric is reported by collecting agent (TELEGRAF|COLLECTD).
+        Listen to the socket at 4242 and check whether keymetrics are reported by the collecting agent (TELEGRAF|COLLECTD).